Great Langdale: Tourism

-There are a number of popular fell walking routes include Bowfell, Crinkle Crags, the Langdale Pikes and England's highest mountain, Scafell Pike.
-There are also rock-climbing spots on the valley floor, such as Raven Crag, Gimmer Crag and White Ghyll, providing some of the most spectacular rock routes in the UK.
+There are several popular fell walking routes including Bowfell, Crinkle Crags, the Langdale Pikes and England's highest mountain, Scafell Pike.
+There are also rock-climbing spots on the valley floor, such as Raven Crag, Gimmer Crag, and White Ghyll, providing some of the most spectacular rock routes in the UK.
 The Langdale Leisure Limited company, consisting of a hotel, timeshare lodges and leisure facilities, operates in the valley.

 Old Dungeon Ghyll

 The Old Dungeon Ghyll Hotel was originally a farm and inn.
-It was bought by the historian Professor G.M.
-Trevelyan who donated it to the National Trust, and who was later buried in Holy Trinity Church in Chapel Stile.
+It was bought by the historian Professor G. M. Trevelyan who donated it to the National Trust, and who was later buried in Holy Trinity Church in Chapel Stile.
 The hotel and the Hikers Bar have a long association with climbing and many famous climbers have stayed at the hotel or drunk in the bar.
 In climbing circles it is known as the "ODG".
-Further down the valley there is the New Dungeon Ghyll hotel, built in 1862.
+Further down the valley there is the New Dungeon Ghyll Hotel, built in 1862.
 Campsites in the area include the National Trust site near Dungeon Ghyll and the Baysbrown Farm campsite at Chapel Stile.